 Differences ISO5151:2010 clause Recommendations of TWG Gap #1 Test condition T1 vs. T4 which is used in Philippines 5.1.2.1 T1 test condition to be used in the ASEAN region for determination of cooling capacity rating.
 Gap #2 Test voltage of 220V used in Thailand vs. 230V as indicated in Table 2 of ISO 5151:2010 Table 2 The test voltages for capacity testing stipulated in Table 2 of ISO 5151: 2010 to be followed.
-Thai Industrial Standard Institute (TISI) has agreed to amend TIS1155 standard to change the test voltage to 230V, though time in required for implementation (2.2) Cop #2 years).
-Gap #3 Differences in duration of test data recording and interval of data recording 5.1.4.3, 7.3.3, 7.3.5 interval of data recording stipulated in ISO 5151: 2010 to be followed. data recording (minimum), interval of data recording for air temperatures \leq 1 min.; and others \leq 5 min.
+Thai Industrial Standard Institute (TISI) has agreed to amend TIS1155 standard to change the test voltage to 230V, though time is required for implementation (2-3 years).
+Gap #3 Differences in duration of test data recording and interval of data recording 5.1.4.3, 7.3.3, 7.3.5 The duration of test data recording and interval of data recording stipulated in ISO 5151: 2010 to be followed.
+Test data recording duration = 30 minutes (minimum), interval of data recording for air temperatures $\leq$ 1 min.; and others $\leq$ 5 min.
 Final reading averaged over the data recording duration.
 Gap #4 Variation of entering indoor air temperature readings during steady-state cooling capacity tests 7.3.1, 7.3.2 The test tolerances of air entering temperatures stipulated in Table 11 in ISO 5151:2010 to be followed.